gjyoung1974/vgs_cardform_demo/README.md

 - Code changes are minimal.
 Just set VGS as a "proxy" to your mobile backend.

 A simple method of protecting card data
-- first marshall the card object into a JSON a structure :
+- first marshall the payment card object into a JSON a structure :

 ```
 JSONObject card = new JSONObject();